3 months, 13 weeks and 91 days.

 Tips for the travel nurse newbies:

 1. I am FAR more resilient and adaptable than I even thought possible!

 By human nature, we are all extremely adaptable (thank you evolution).
 But it’s one thing when your friends say that you’re going to make it through, and it’s another to actually persevere and feel them in your gut.
 It blows my mind sometimes!
 And trust me when I say you’re just as resilient and adaptable too!

 2. But with that being said, 100% travel nursing is not for everyone!

 And that is TOTALLY okay.
-Although there is a glamour effect to this lifestyle, it takes hard work, adaptability and flexibility to take you far.
+Although this lifestyle has a glamour effect, it takes hard work, adaptability, and flexibility to take you far.
 Don’t force it!

 3. Expect the unexpected

 Stuff happens, it’s not always going to be perfect, and it’s not supposed to be; in life and your career.
 But that’s the beauty of life!
 The hardest times reap the greatest rewards and life lessons.
 Shifting your paradigm and accepting that is key to more peace and less stress in your life.
 It’s all about how you ride the wave!